stgeorgeshurstville/bulletin/_docs/song.md

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. Ancient of days
+1. Your Word
-2. Hear our prayer
+2. Christ Our Wisdom
-3. Lord from Sorrows Deep I Call
+3. Yet not I but through Christ in me
-4. Take Heart
+4. It Was Finished Upon That Cross

 ## 9:30am Song Lyrics <br>